-Propel Cross-Border E-Commerce With
+More Cross-Border E-Commerce Opportunities With Asia–Europe Trade

 1. Take advantage of trade deals

 So, when considering the possibilities of Asia-Europe commerce, what are the most important considerations for business owners?
-Here's a breakdown of the top five:
+Here's a breakdown of the top five.

 1. Take advantage of trade deals